 --python-option PYTHON_OPTION Specify a command-line option to pass to the Python interpreter at runtime.
-Currently supports "v" (equivalent to "-debug imports"), "u", and "W <warning control>".
+Currently supports "v" (equivalent to "-debug imports"), "u", and "W for Windows)

+<warning control>".

--s, --strip Apply a symbol-table strip to the executable and shared libs (not recommended for Windows)
+-s, --strip Apply a symbol-table strip to the executable and shared libs (not recommended nix)